Learn more about PAN-DB private cloud, Palo Alto Networks

 the PAN-DB private cloud.

-requires database and content updates to perform URL lookups, if
+the M-600 appliance requires database and content updates to perform

-the appliance does not have an active internet connection, you must
+URL lookups, if the appliance does not have an active internet connection,

-manually download the updates to a server on your network and then, import
+you must manually download the updates to a server on your network

 To authenticate the firewalls that connect to the PAN-DB private